Fermented foods and the community of microorganisms

 Difference between fermented and non-fermented foods

-The crucial difference between fermented and non-fermented foods lies in the microbial processing of the raw materials.
+The key difference between fermented and non-fermented foods lies in the microbial processing of the raw materials.
 Non-fermented foods are consumed in their original or only physically processed form.
-Fermented foods, however, undergo a controlled biological transformation process by microorganisms.
+In contrast, fermented foods undergo a controlled biological transformation process by microorganisms.
 In non-fermented foods, the structure and composition of the ingredients remain largely unchanged.
 Carbohydrates, proteins, and other components are present in their natural form and must be fully broken down by human digestion.

 |